 - 8.1 The Act provides for an Interception of Communications Commissioner whose remit is to provide independent oversight of the use of the powers contained within the warranted interception regime under Chapter I of Part I of the Act. - 8.2 This Code does not cover the exercise of the Commissioner's functions.
-However, any person who exercises the above powers must report any action that is believed to be contrary to the provisions of the Act to the Commissioner and comply with any request made, by the Commissioner to provide such any information as the Commissioner requires for the purpose of enabling him to discharge his functions.
+However, it will be the duty of any person who uses the above powers to comply with any request made, by the Commissioner to provide any information as he requires for the purpose of enabling him to discharge his functions.